heremaps/gluecodium/docs/lime_idl.md

 when a lot of small instances are sent over the language boundary repeatedly.
 * **@Skip(**\[**Tag** **=**\] **"**_CustomTag_**"**__)__ or **@Skip(**__CustomTag__**)**: marks an element to be skipped
 (not generated) if a custom tag with that name was defined through command-line parameters.
 Custom tags are case-insensitive.
-There are three predefined tags that do not need to be specified explicitly: "Java", "Swift", and "Dart".
+There are three predefined tags that do not need to be specified explicitly: "Java", "Swift", "Dart", and "Cpp".
 They mark the element to be skipped in the generated code for the corresponding language.
-There is no skip tag for C++.
+Please note that only `const` and `field constructor` can be skipped in C++.
 * **@EnableIf(**\[**Tag** **=**\] **"**_CustomTag_**"**__)__ or **@EnableIf(**__CustomTag__**)**: marks an element to be
 enabled only if a custom tag with that name was defined through command-line parameters.
 If the tag is not present, the element is skipped (not generated).
 Custom tags are case-insensitive.